Gustavo Vázquez-Lozano: Awards and recognitions

 He has received several prestigious awards, including the Beatriz Espejo National Short Story Award for El antiguo enemigo (“The ancient enemy”), the Sor Juana Inés de la Cruz International Prize of Literature for his novel El elefante que sonreía ("The elephant that smiled") and the Ignacio Solares National Award of Historical Novel for El indio Victoriano in 2024.
 In 2025 he was awarded with the Eraclio Zepeda National Short Story Prize for Pequeñas variaciones del alma ("Minor Shifts of the Soul").
+In 2025, he was a finalist for the Oxford Flash Fiction Prize.
 La Estrella del Sur was shortlisted for the Gran Angular Prize in 2002 and was selected by the Alas y Raíces program to be distributed to classroom libraries in Mexico.
 Some of his works have been translated into different languages such as English and Portuguese.
 Gustavo Vázquez-Lozano also served as an evaluator of novels for students of the Doctorate in Literary Creation at Casa Lamm.
 Since 2021 he has been a member of the National System of Creators of Art (Sistema Nacional de Creadores de Arte, or SNCA).